-Any student who demonstrates such behavior will be required to meet with the dean of Student Services prior to returning to his or her studies at Holyoke Community College.
+Any student who demonstrates such behavior will be referred to the Behavioral Intervention and Threat Assessment Team (BITAT) and the Dean of Students.

+A decision to allow a student to return to his or her studies at Holyoke Community College will be based on concern for the safety and welfare of the student and members of the college community.
+If it is determined that the student poses a threat to him or herself or the college community, he or she may be temporarily removed from the college and referred to appropriate services until such time as he or she is no longer a threat.
 The dean of Student Services may establish certain conditions for the student being allowed to return to the college.
 Such conditions may include but are not limited to:

-- A psychological or medical assessment by professional community mental health or medical personnel. - Documentation by the professional mental health or medical personnel establishing that the student is in treatment and does not pose a threat to him or herself and can function in the college environment. - An assessment by a college counselor and the establishment of regular counseling services for a specified period of time. - Regular monitoring by the dean of Student Services Office.
+- A psychological or medical assessment by professional community mental health or medical personnel. - Documentation by the professional mental health or medical personnel establishing that the student does not pose a threat to him or herself and can function in the college environment. - Regular monitoring by the dean of Student Services Office.